Beckschen/ViTamin/README.md

 🔥 ViTamin-XL, with only **436M** parameters and trained on the public DataComp-1B dataset, achieves an impressive **82.9%** zero-shot ImageNet accuracy.

-🔥 ViTamin sets a new SOTA across seven benchmarks for open-vocabulary segmentation, and also push forward the capabilities of large multi-modal models significantly.
+🔥 ViTamin-L sets a new SOTA across seven benchmarks for open-vocabulary segmentation, and also push forward the capabilities of large multi-modal models significantly.

 🤗 The HuggingFace collection of ViTamin model cards has been released!
 Check out the [link](https://huggingface.co/collections/jienengchen/vitamin-family-661048126b72debdaca060bf)!